MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

         class id3,id4,id5 tool

 1. **Data Preprocessing**.
 Before proceeding to the assembly, it is important to preprocess the raw sequencing data.
 Standard preprocessing protocols are described in :doc:`../preprocessing/preprocessing`.
-In addition to standard quality control and adapter trimming, we also suggest normalization with **bbnorm.sh** and merging (see :doc:`../preprocessing/preprocessing` for more details).
+In addition to standard quality control and adapter trimming, we also suggest normalization with **bbnorm.sh** and merging of paired-end reads (see :doc:`../preprocessing/preprocessing` for more details).

 2. **Metagenomic Assembly**.
 Following data preprocessing, we use clean reads to perform a metagenomic assembly using **metaSPAdes**. metaSPAdes is part of the SPAdes_ assembly toolkit.
 Following the assembly, we generate some assembly statistics using **assembly-stats**, and filter out contigs that are < 1 kbp in length.
 The script we use for scaffold filtering can be found here: :download:`scaffold_filter.py <../scripts/scaffold_filter.py>`.
 It is also included in the test dataset for this section.